Last Updated on: 19th September 2021, 06:06 pm

 It’s True that Getting a Sim Card is Frustrating

 How can I describe how annoying it is to get a sim card in Baku?
-I’ll say this, I’d rather hit up an American DMV for a couple hours or donate plasma than have to buy a new sim card there.
+I’ll say this, I’d rather hit up an American DMV for a couple of hours or donate plasma than have to buy a new sim card there.
 Alas, I’m sure I’ll get to start the process all over again next time I’m in Baku.

 But the Data Coverage is Fantastic